SAONetwork/minio/wiki/quickstart_nodejs.md

 # Developer Guide: Using Node.js with Minio and SAONetwork

-This guide will walk you through the process of using Node.js with Minio and SAONetwork.
+This guide will walk you through the process of using Node.js with Minio and SAONetwork to upload and download data.

 ## Prerequisites